Migration and Asylum

 If an organisation decides not to provide this information, it is the Commission's stated policy to list the contribution as part of the individual contributions (Consultation Standards, see COM (2002) 704, and Communication on ETI Follow-up, see COM (2007) 127 of 21/03/2007).
 These replies will be published separately.

 For more detailed information on the protection of your personal data, please read this consultation's specific privacy statement.

-The results of the public consultation will be taken into consideration for the preparation of the Commission report.
+The results of the public consultation are taken into consideration in the preparation of the Commission report.
 Explanations about how the contributions have been taken into account will be provided.